alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 - a wholesale dealer licensed for supply to the order of any of the above
 - a manufacturer licensed for import for supply to the order of any of the above

-There are different rules if you're importing from:
+What you need to do depends on if you're importing from:

 - an [EEA member state](#within the EEA) (the EU plus Norway, Iceland and Liechtenstein)
 - [outside the EEA](#Outside the EEA)